Aura-Subhadeep/Aura-Subhadeep/README.md

 ##

-- 👨‍💻 I'm currently learning React JS and backend technologies.
+- 👨‍💻 I'm currently learning MERN stack and Product designing.

 - 👋 Feel free to ask me anything about Full stack Development or product design.
 I enjoy sharing my knowledge and experiences with fellow enthusiasts and students.